Duty of Care Surrounding the Garbage System

-Garbage odours in apartment buildings are unpleasant for both tenants and staff.
-They also create a negative perception of cleanliness and hygiene in the building.
-But that’s not the only reason why it is important to have a working germ and odour control system in your building.
-The Owners Committee (Body Corporate) have a duty of care to address the spread of airborne bacteria within common areas, such as the garbage chute/room.
+There is no question that garbage odours in an apartment building are unpleasant for both tenants and staff.
+They also create a negative perception of cleanliness and hygiene.
+But that’s not the only reason why it is important to have a functioning germ and odour control system in your building.
+The Owners Corporation (Strata Committee/Body Corporate) have a duty of care to minimise the spread of airborne bacteria within common areas, such as the garbage chute/room.

 The below is extracted from ‘Body Corporate Liability’ – May 2009